19cah/js/README.md

 So, along with Macromedia, work restarted on ECMAScript 4 with the goal of standardizing what was in ActionScript 3.
 To this end, Adobe Systems released the ActionScript Virtual Machine 2, code named Tamarin, as an open source project.
 But Tamarin and ActionScript 3 were too different from web JavaScript to converge, as was realized by the parties in 2007 and 2008.

 Alas, there was still turmoil between the various players; Douglas Crockford—then at Yahoo!—joined forces with Microsoft in 2007 to oppose ECMAScript 4, which led to the ECMAScript 3.1 effort.
-The development of ECMAScript 4 was never completed, but that work influenced subsequent versions.[21]
+The development of ECMAScript 4 was never completed, but that work influenced subsequent versions.

 While all of this was happening, the open source and developer communities set to work to revolutionize what could be done with JavaScript.
 This community effort was sparked in 2005 when Jesse James Garrett released a white paper in which he coined the term Ajax, and described a set of technologies, of which JavaScript was the backbone, used to create web applications where data can be loaded in the background, avoiding the need for full page reloads and leading to more dynamic applications.
 This resulted in a renaissance period of JavaScript usage spearheaded by open source libraries and the communities that formed around them, with libraries such as Prototype, jQuery, Dojo Toolkit, MooTools, and others being released.

 In July 2008, the disparate parties on either side came together in Oslo.
 This led to the eventual agreement in early 2009 to rename ECMAScript 3.1 to ECMAScript 5 and drive the language forward using an agenda that is known as Harmony.
 ECMAScript 5 was finally released in December 2009.

 In June 2011, ECMAScript 5.1 was released to fully align with the third edition of the ISO/IEC 16262 international standard.
 ECMAScript 2015 was released in June 2015.
 ECMAScript 2016 was released in June 2016.
-The current version is ECMAScript 2017, released in June 2017.[22]
+The current version is ECMAScript 2017, released in June 2017.

 ### Later developments
 JavaScript has become one of the most popular programming languages on the Web.
 Initially, however, many professional programmers denigrated the language because, among other reasons, its target audience consisted of Web authors and other such "amateurs".[23]
 The advent of Ajax returned JavaScript to the spotlight and brought more professional programming attention.
 The result was a proliferation of comprehensive frameworks and libraries, improved JavaScript programming practices, and increased usage of JavaScript outside Web browsers, as seen by the proliferation of server-side JavaScript platforms.